Convalescent Plasma for the Treatment of COVID-19 and Donation of Convalescent Plasma

 Donation of convalescent plasma by recovered COVID-19 patients

-Convalescent COVID-19 Plasma will be widely available under the above programs only if there is robust participation of recovered patients in the plasma donation process.
-Hospitals may choose to support donation by contacting and referring recovered patients.
+Convalescent COVID-19 plasma will be widely available under the above programs only if there is robust participation of recovered patients in the plasma donation process.
+Hospitals may choose to support donations by contacting and referring recovered patients.

-Donors may donate as 14-27 days after they have recovered to donate if they have a negative nasal, nasopharyngeal or blood molecular assay.
-If donors wait for ≥28 days after recovery repeat testing to document a negative specimen is not typically required, and higher antibody levels are usually present.
+Recovered individuals may donate 14-27 days after complete resolution of symptoms if they have a negative nasal, nasopharyngeal or blood molecular assay.
+If donors wait for ≥28 days after recovery, repeat testing to document a negative specimen is not typically required, and higher antibody levels are usually present.